Find Affordable College Courses

 $18,486 Average Tuition & Fees

-Farmingdale State College came in at #18 in this year’s edition of the Best Value Communication & Journalism Schools in the Middle Atlantic Region ranking.
-Located in the large suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public school with a moderately-sized student population.
+Farmingdale State College ranked #18 on this year’s Best Value Communication & Journalism Schools in the Middle Atlantic Region list.
+Located in the large suburb of Farmingdale, SUNY College of Technology at Farmingdale is a public college with a medium-sized student population.

 SUNY College of Technology at Farmingdale undergraduate students pay an average of $18,486 in tuition and fees each year.
 On average, communication and journalism graduates from SUNY College of Technology at Farmingdale take out $16,830 in student loans while working on their degree.